Part 5: Dances of Anatolia, the Caucasus, and the Middle East

 Discussion Question 3

-When melding together all the unique dance traditions of its immigrant communities, Israeli dancing emerged as something new and different.
+By melding the unique dance traditions of its immigrant communities, Israeli dance emerged as something new and different.
 Was this adoption and integration of older dance traditions an example of cultural appropriation?
 Why or why not?

 Media Attributions